progsi/divers_dataset/README.md

 # Discogs-VI-2
-The 2nd Version of the [*Discogs-VI-YT*](https://github.com/MTG/discogs-vi-dataset) dataset.
-Only the musical works are based on *Discogs*.
-However, the versions are crawled from YouTube and are not necessarily listed on any platform based on manual collection (eg. *Discogs*, *SecondHandSongs*, etc.).
+A suite of two datasets, based on the *DVI* ([*Discogs-VI-YT*](https://github.com/MTG/discogs-vi-dataset)) dataset.
+Namely:
+- *Discogs-VI-YT-2* or *DVI2*: a cleaned version of *DVI* which contains slightly less versions and cliques, but a cleaner assignment of versions to cliques.
+- *Discogs-VI-YT-2-FM* or *DVI2-FM*: contains versions found on YouTube without being constrained to listings on *Discogs* or *Secondhandsongs*.

 # Dataset Creation
 ## Cleanup *Discogs-VI-YT*